 June, 1880: James Pearson and Cecilie Roach in Saginaw

 James Pearson is a teamster.
 His wife Cecilie, nicknamed Celia, keeps house.
-She is just pregnant with Leopold Leander Pearson, our ancestor, who will be born February 4, 1881 and go on to have eight children of his own, the third a girl, Marian Margaret Pearson.
+She is just pregnant with Leopold Leander Pearson, our ancestor, who will be born February 4, 1881 and go on to have eight children of his own, the second a girl, Marian Margaret Pearson.

 Cecilie's oldest son James is 12, which would mean he was conceived when she was about 13 if her listed age of 25 is correct.
 This is almost certainly a mistake, though, as other records indicate Cecilie is actually 35.
 Also, James will outlive Cecilie by four years.